Bloodsuckers

 Byzantium (2012)

 Byzantium flips the script on classic gothic vampire stories, specifically the trope of vampire brides being reduced to servants.
 Instead, this story focuses on a mother and daughter who arrive in a seaside town, only for their past to catch up to them.
-It’s stunning and powerful story of sacrifice in the face of suffering.
+It’s a stunning and powerful story of sacrifice in the face of suffering.

 Thirst (2009)